k0retux/fuddly/docs/source/tutorial.rst

 ------------------------------

-The environment---composed of at least one target, a logger, and optionnaly some monitoring means and virtual directors---is setup within a project file located within ``<root of fuddly>/projects/`` or within ``<fuddly data folder>/user_projects/``.
+The environment---composed of at least one target, a logger, and optionally some monitoring means and virtual directors---is setup within a project file located within ``<root of fuddly>/projects/`` or within ``<fuddly data folder>/user_projects/``.
 To illustrate that let's show the beginning of ``generic/standard.py``: